adiphos/MSBandAlarmManager/README.md

 # MSBandAlarmManager
-An android app to manage your alarms from Microsoft Band
+An android app to monitor body temparature.
+Uses Microsoft Band SDK.

 Update:
 Now it can read skin temparature and publish.